L05Dhruv/python-2-quiz/README.md

 # Python II Quiz - coding challenges
-You will be working on 3 problems in the `problems` folder.
+Solve 3 problems in the `problems` folder.
 Test cases are provided in `main.py`.
 Work on the problems in their respective files, uncomment the appropriate test case(s) and run `main.py` to see if your solution is working.
+Follow the [Getting Started](#GettingStarted) section and the [Completion](##Completion) section below.

+### Important
 Do not use any LLMs or AI assistance of any sort.
 You may refer to the official python documentation [https://docs.python.org/3/library/index.html] but do not search the internet for solutions or help.
 This exercise is to determine your skills in solving problems and developing logic using Python.

 # Getting Started
 1. Fork and clone this repo - no branches, no PRs